 Prioritize International IDEA's regional naming conventions when referring specifically to our work.
-As of January 2016, International IDEA's regions are Africa and West Asia, Asia and the Pacific, and Latin America and the Caribbean.
+As of January 2018, International IDEA's regions are Africa and West Asia, Asia and the Pacific, Latin America and the Caribbean, and Wider Europe.
 For regions in general, refer to Oxford spelling (e.g. 'the Asia-Pacific region', 'South East Asia' but 'northern India' and so on).
-For more information on International IDEA terminology, including programme names, staff should refer to the International IDEA Operations Manual.
+For more information on International IDEA terminology, including programme names, staff should refer to the International IDEA Operations Manual (available on the Staff Intranet).

-When giving the name of a city, don't add the name of the country if the city appears on the list of international datelines in Annex 3.
-For all other cities, add the name of the country as follows:
+When referring to street addresses, spell out Street (note capitalization), Strasse, vägen and so on.
+When giving the name of a city, don't add the name of the country if the city appears on the list of international datelines in Annex C. For all other cities, add the name of the country as follows: